Spend Analysis 101:

 Microsoft Power BI

 Power BI, with all its portals and applications, can unify all of your organization’s data.
 With better data management and access companies can get the visibility and insight they need to improve procurement performance.
-These are some questions that can be addressed:
+These are some things that can be addressed:

 Image source: Microsoft Dynamics